-If you do not apply fall N to dryland wheat then consider moving topdress N sooner in the late winter.
+Conversely, you may choose to not apply fall N to dryland wheat until you see that you have a satisfactory stand that appears to be worth fertilizing.
+If you postpone initial N then consider moving topdress N forward (sooner) in the late winter.